- Stormwater & Flood Protection

 Water quality monitoring and analysis at six lakes.

-The main objective of the monitoring is to establish the dry-weather baseline water quality conditions in these lakes.
-The City plans to develop a water quality monitoring plan to establish long-term water quality trends.
-This monitoring will be used to support evaluation of the impacts of upstream Stormwater Management Facilities on the water quality within the lakes and on downstream waterways.
+The City has completed water quality monitoring and analysis at six lakes over a 15-month study period from July 2023 through September 2024.
+The main objective of the monitoring study was to establish the baseline water quality conditions during times when it’s not raining in these lakes.
+The baseline water quality conditions for the lakes studied were found to be within the normal range of water quality parameters for urban freshwater lakes.
+The City intends to develop a water quality monitoring plan to establish long-term water quality trends, which will be used along with the baseline conditions to support evaluation of the impacts of upstream stormwater management facilities on the water quality within the lakes and downstream waterways.

 Lake Bradford